 —George E. P. Box [Box, G. E. P., and Draper, N. R., (1987), Empirical Model Building and Response Surfaces, John Wiley & Sons, New York, NY.]

 A key factor in modelling the development of legacy software systems is the fact that although such systems may endure for decades - we developers tend not to endure them for decades.
 In other words, the tenure of software developers is typically much shorter than the life span of software systems.

 But how much shorter?

-Whenever I speak publically on this topic with an audience of developers, I like to perform a simple experiment with my audience.
+Whenever I speak publicly on this topic with an audience of developers, I like to perform a simple experiment with my audience.
 My assumption is that the turnover of developers can be modelled as if developers have a half-life within organizations.
-The related concept of residence time is probably a better approach, but most people have a grasp of half-life, and it avoids a tedious digression into explaining something that is ultimately tangiential to the main discussion.
+The related concept of residence time is probably a better approach, but most people have a grasp of half-life, and it avoids a tedious digression into explaining something that is ultimately tangential to the main discussion.
 In any case, a catchy hook is important when you're going for audience participation, so half-life it is.